 Dialy long-distance service starts in May and will begin in three phases.
-(There is a graph below showing when the trains resume.)

 Many state-sponsored trains are slowly returning to pre-pandemic schedules, but I do not have those dates for each route.
 I know the Hiawatha will be back on its pre-pandemic schedule before June, according to available booking.

 Amtrak still requires the use of face masks on all trains, platforms, and stations.
 Even if the state does not require them, Amtrak does.

 The dates Amtrak is returning its daily long-distance service.

 |Texas Eagle||Southwest Chief||Silver Star|